nibblebits/craft-compiler/README.md

 A general purpose compiler and compiler framework for the Craft programming language

-If you have any problems send a message to "daniel" on the Craft language forums: http://craft-language.org/forum

 # Repository cloning information
 The Craft compiler repository uses the submodule MagicOMF that was written for this project.